decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 If you've followed the steps to create a new collection and the steps to either edit the item's id or URN or to create items in bulk, you already have:

-- Created a collection which its ID or URN is the contract address of the NFTs that will represent or map to the Linked Wearables.
+- Created a collection whose ID or URN is the contract address of the NFTs that will represent or map to the Linked Wearables.
-- Created wearables which IDs or URNs are the token ids of the NFTs that will represent or map to the Linked Wearables.
+- Created wearables whose IDs or URNs are the token ids of the NFTs that will represent or map to the Linked Wearables.

 By doing this, you can query your NFT contract or indexer to build the information required to respond to the API as it contains the information about who owns which wearable: